 In addition to working on curricular projects, students are also very engaged in extracurricular student projects including:

-Students have created a web portal on the MCTS website, which enables them to publicize their research within the MCTS’ master’s programs, i.e. the essays they write and the podcasts and videos they produce.
-A key ambition of this project is to make scientific knowledge in the field of Science and Technology Studies (MCTS) available to a broader public in an accessible manner and showcase student activities at the MCTS.
+Students have created a web portal on the STS website, which enables them to publicize their research within the STS’ master’s programs, i.e. the essays they write and the podcasts and videos they produce.
+A key ambition of this project is to make scientific knowledge in the field of Science and Technology Studies (STS) available to a broader public in an accessible manner and showcase student activities at the STS.

 Sophia Knopf: Safeguarding Neurotechnology For and Against Society Ethical and Social Responsibility and the Governance of Emerging Technologies in the Private Sector